JagritiBihagra/Python_SQL_Project/README.md

   * Handled missing values, duplicates, and inconsistent formats.

 * **SQL Database Integration**
-  * Designed relational database schema for products, customers, and orders.
+  * Designed relational database schema for the datasets used.
   * Performed queries for insights on revenue, top-selling products, and customer behavior.

 * **Python Analytics & Visualization**
   * Data analysis with **Pandas, NumPy**
-  * Visualizations with **Matplotlib / Plotly / Seaborn**
+  * Visualizations with **Matplotlib and Seaborn**

 * **Business Insights**
   * Sales trends over time